 FireLite and Sprinkler Systems

-Sprinkler systems are important for the suppression of fire to keep fire in its place of origin, contained and relatively small.
+Sprinkler systems are important for the suppression of fire, and to keep it in its place of origin, contained and relatively small.
 They are particularly used to prevent fire spread, limit the development of untenable conditions for firefighters and building occupants, and give time for the fire and rescue service to attend, to extinguish the fire and ensure that the building is safe.

-But thermal shock from water is not a threat to FireLite.
-And FireLite can remain in place even when hot and impacted by water.
+Thermal shock from cold water is not a threat to FireLite, however.
+And FireLite remains in place even when hot and impacted by water.

 Evidence for FireLite’s ability to resist thermal stress comes from its success under the conditions of a US hosestream test and the fundamental thermal expansion characteristics of the ceramic glass and its ability to with standard thermal gradients.
 (See information sheets on temperature gradient, hosestream test and fire resistance testing).